Appearance

 Article 11 — response and recovery

-Article 11(1) requires financial entities to put in place a comprehensive ICT business continuity policy as an integral part of the operational business continuity policy.
+Article 11(1) requires financial entities to put in place a comprehensive ICT business continuity policy forming an integral part of the overall business continuity policy.
 Article 11(2)–(9) detail what the policy and the supporting plans must contain: ICT business continuity plans; ICT response and recovery plans; testing of those plans at least yearly; crisis management arrangements; communications with relevant stakeholders.
-Article 11(10)–(11) require financial entities (other than microenterprises) to estimate aggregated annual costs and losses caused by major ICT-related incidents and report them upon request.
+Article 11(10) requires financial entities, other than microenterprises, to report to the competent authorities, upon their request, an estimation of aggregated annual costs and losses caused by major ICT-related incidents; Article 11(11) mandates the ESAs joint guidelines on the estimation (delivered as JC 2024-34).
 Modulos ORF-372, ORF-380 and MRF-299.

 Article 12 — backup, restoration, and recovery